 The reliability of the Bible’s human authors provides additional outside proof that it is God’s Word.
 We discover the authors of Scripture to be honest and sincere people by looking into their lives.

-The individuals who composed the Old Testament and New Testament knew their message’s integrity because they spent time with Jesus Christ after He had risen from the dead (1 Corinthians 15:6).
+The individuals who composed the Old Testament and New Testament knew their message’s integrity because they spent time with Jesus Christ after he had risen from the dead (1 Corinthians 15:6).
 The Old Testament contains several references to God speaking through all the prophets.

 Their reaction to seeing the ascended Christ was mighty.
-They transitioned from running away in terror to being ready to die for the message that He had made known to them.
+They transitioned from running away in terror to being ready to die for the message that he had made known to them.
 Their existence and passing prove that the Bible is, in reality, God’s inspired word.

-Holy Spirit Guiding Christians Through Jesus Christ
+Holy Spirit Guiding Christians Through Jesus

 Based on Christian faith, the Bible is God’s word.
 In other words, they think the Bible is different from all other books because it is a verbal revelation from God.
-Christians can conclude that He inspired the Bible and that it contains the true word of God.
-According to what He said in John 10:27, “My sheep hear my voice, and they follow while believing in me.”
+Christians can conclude that he inspired the Bible and that it contains the true word of God.
+According to what he said in John 10:27, “My sheep hear my voice, and they follow while believing in me.”

 The grandeur of the connection into which we have been brought is highlighted by the fact that the “Word of God” can be comprehended in three different, although intricately connected, ways.
 The second person of the Trinity, our salvation, and all of existence, including you and me, are all referred to as the word of God.